-In addition, it is always best to control invasive alien plants when the plants are young, rather than waiting until they are woody and difficult to remove by hand.
+In addition, it is always best to control invasive alien plants when the plants are young, rather than when it is woody and difficult to remove by hand.
 Furthermore, it is sometimes difficult to distinguish between young invasive species and natural species, so care should be taken at all times.
-Consider engaging an experience alien clearing team (Department of Water Affairs - Working for Water unit could offer assistance and expertise on how best to remove and manage alien plants on the property).
+Consider engaging an experienced alien clearing team (Department of Water Affairs - Working for Water unit could offer assistance and expertise on how best to remove and manage alien plants on the property).

-7.1.1.1.
-Foliar Application
+4.3.1.1 Foliar Application

-This method requires the herbicide to be sprayed onto leaves and stems.
+This method requires the herbicide to be sprayed onto leaves and young stems.
 The herbicide is sprayed in quantities on these plant parts to the extent just prior to running off the leaves and stems.
-In some instances other agents are applied to increase the adhesiveness of the herbicide or to increase the liquidity of the herbicide.
-Enough foliage needs to be present for the herbicides to be effective and in cases of re-growth, minimum heights of 0.5 m need to be reached prior to application.
+In some instances, other agents are applied to increase the adhesiveness of the herbicide or to increase the liquidity of the herbicide.
+Sufficient foliage must to be present for the herbicides to be effective and in cases of re-growth, minimum heights of 0.5 m need to be reached prior to application.
 Equipment will require adequate spray packs, proper measuring equipment to mix correct doses and safety gear, which will include at least rubber gloves, safety glasses and masks.
 Do not spray just before rain (a rainfall-free period of 6 hours is recommended) or before dew falls.
-Avoid spraying in windy weather as the spray may come into contact with non-target plants; and Spraying dormant or drought stressed plants is not effective as they do not absorb enough of the herbicide.
+Avoid spraying in windy weather as the spray may come into contact with non-target plants.
+Spraying dormant or drought stressed plants is not effective as they do not absorb enough of the herbicide.

-7.1.1.2.
-Basal Stem
+4.3.1.2 Basal Stem

-This method is used for the smaller woody species with thin stems (< 20 cm) and bark.
+This method is used for smaller woody species with thin stems (< 20 cm) and bark.
 The herbicides are mixed with diesel at dosages recommended on labels and applied to the stems from ground level to at least 0.3 m with a paint brush.
 Spraying can be used as an alternative.
 This method should also be applied to bark remnants left on the stem during strip-barking.
 Equipment will require adequate spray packs or paintbrushes, proper measuring equipment to mix correct doses and safety gear, which will include at least rubber gloves, safety glasses and masks.

-7.1.1.3.
-Frilling
+4.3.1.3 Frilling

-This method has been described in the mechanical control measures and is repeated here as this method is always accompanied by application of herbicides.
-Herbicides are mixed with water at the recommended dosage and applied with a hand-held syringe or sprayer.
+This method is described in the mechanical control measures and repeated here as it is always accompanied by the application of herbicides.
+Herbicides are mixed with water at the recommended dosage and applied with a handheld syringe or sprayer.
 Equipment will require adequate spray packs or syringes, proper measuring equipment to mix correct doses and safety gear, which will include at least rubber gloves, safety glasses and masks.

-7.1.1.4.
-Stem Injection
+4.3.1.4 Stem Injection